 - Bananas: Fiber-full bananas are the star of this pancake recipe!
 We’ll be using 2 large, ripe bananas.
 By using this ingredient, we don’t need to add extra sugar.

 - Eggs: Protein-packed eggs help bind all the ingredients together while also adding protein.

 - Almond Meal: Almond meal will be used in place of all-purpose flour.
 It’s a paleo-friendly swap that you can find in any grocery store!
 Almond meal and almond flour are both made by grinding almonds, though almond meal is made from almonds with the skin.

-- Almond Butter: To add extra flavor and texture to this recipe, I use almond butter!
+- Almond Butter: To add extra flavor and texture to this recipe, I use homemade almond butter!
 This ingredient also adds a bit of rich, creamy flavor.